pisv/gethandly.wiki-playground/Step-Two.md

 Besides, source elements can define their own, specific properties to be stored in a `SourceElementBody`.

-That was a bit of theory behind these methods.
+That was a bit of theory behind these two methods.
 See the [System Overview] (http://www.eclipse.org/downloads/download.php?file=/handly/docs/handly-overview.pdf&r=1) for more information on the architecture, and the Javadocs for a detailed description of the protocols.